Sleep Tight: A Complete Guide to the Impact, Identification, and Treatment of Bed Bugs

 When treating a building repeatedly, as is often required for heavy bed bug infestations, it is important to vary the types of pesticides used.
 Each type works in a different way to kill the insects and their eggs.
 Without varying the chemicals, insects may develop resistance to the treatments.

-So, whether you choose DIY bed bug treatments or acquire professional assistance, learn how each pesticide works.
+So, whether you choose DIY methods or acquire professional assistance, learn how each pesticide works.
 With that knowledge, you can appropriately vary the chemicals as needed to prevent resistance — or simply better understand the approach your pest control expert uses.

 Pyrethrins and Pyrethroids

 By far the most popular pesticide for indoor pest problems, pyrethrins and pyrethroids work by exciting the insect’s nervous system.
 While pyrethrins are naturally found in Chrysanthemum flowers, pyrethroids are manmade to mimic those compounds.
 A combination of six distinct chemicals, these compounds start working as soon as bed bugs and other pests ingest them or simply come into contact with the residue.

 Since this is often the first line of defense against bed bugs, many have developed resistance to these chemicals.
 When resistant to pyrethrins and pyrethroids, pests will not die from exposure.
 Instead, the chemicals act as an irritant, driving them out of one hiding place and into another.
 As a result, many pest control professionals will pair pyrethrins with other products, increasing the effectiveness of the treatment.
 If that does not work, then they will move onto another type of pesticide altogether.